Saturday, December 1, 2007

 "Are you doing yourselves justice when you lift your eyes towards Almighty God and call him Father, and then turn around, bow your heads before a man, and call him Master?”[14]
 This unnatural system of chattel slavery did not go unchallenged.
 Thus various forms of slave resistances could be found throughout both colonies, and it was stated that “Whenever and wherever slavery has existed there has been resistance to it, ranging from individual acts of defiance to well-organized, armed revolts.”[15]
 The most common structures of the slave resistances were found in both colonies and were centered on their ‘day-to-day’ activities.
 As such, there was the method of ‘slave vandalism,[16] where they destroyed property by mishandling the animals or by braking their tools and machinery.[17]
 They resisted by misplacing items, working carelessly in the fields and even by hiding rocks in the cotton they picked.[18]
 There was also a high percentage of theft, where slaves raided the master’s smokehouse, secretly slaughtered his stock, and killed his poultry.
 Slaves would often fake illnesses or injuries in order not to work.[19]

 Slaves would often even trick their masters, as in the instance where the slave woman who was to be sold away from her family pretended to be blind.[20]
 In another documented case, “One master got the surprise of his life when his own slave sold him!
-This master took his very light-skinned black to the marketplace to be sold.
+This master took his very light-skinned blackman to the marketplace to be sold.
 Meanwhile he went to make arrangements for a hotel room.
 When the master returned he was bound in chains.
 While he was trying to prove that he wasn’t mulatto attempting to pass himself off as a white man, the real slave escaped.”[21]
 Slaves would often act as if they were “dumb” in front of the slave holders, who would then have the propensity to be less censored around the slave.
 Methods as such help eavesdropping and gathering information of the owner’s plans.[22]
 “They further even used songs, stories, and coded languages to confuse and bewilder their masters.”[23]
 These hidden rebellions also consisted of countless violent acts, as such as physical resistance, poisonings, stabbings, shootings, house and plantation burnings, and other acts of vengeance.[24]

 Another prominent form of rebellion was to runaway.
 The slaves would often run away to various places for varying amounts of times.
 Some would try to make passage to freed black communities or maroon societies; others tried to take refuge with the indigenous; and a number of people tried to make their way up North to the non-slave states.
 Others would hide out for short periods of time; visiting other plantations or avoiding punishment but would ultimately return to the plantation.[25]
 Often abolitionists and freed blacks or whites would assist slaves to make their run for freedom, through means as such as the Underground Railroad.
 In two different cases, the slaves actually mailed themselves to freedom![26]
 One of the instances consisted of a man dubbed Henry “Box” Brown, mailed himself from the South to an abolitionist’s home in Philadelphia.[27]
 Slaves at times also made their run further south to Florida, where they would became a part of the Black Seminoles.[28]